-Law No. 25 of 2007 on Investment as amended by Law No. 11 of 2020 ("Investment Law"), explicitly forbids nominee arrangements, a practice where a person or company holds shares for the benefit of another person, in PMA and PMDN companies.
+Law No. 25 of 2007 on Investment as amended by Job Creation Law ("Investment Law"), explicitly forbids nominee arrangements, a practice where a person or company holds shares for the benefit of another person, in PMA and PMDN companies.
 Any such arrangement will be null and void by the operation of law.